 Minecraft plugin ChatEmojis

-Information about the Minecraft plugin ChatEmojis and servers where it is used
+Information about ChatEmojis and servers where it was found

 🔌 About the ChatEmojis plugin